-(c) The Division of Highways shall value any in-kind compensation based on fair market value at the time of installation or review, and may also consider any valuation or cost information provided by the telecommunications carrier.
+(b) The division shall value any in-kind compensation based on fair market value at the time of installation or review, and may also consider any valuation or cost information provided by the telecommunications carrier.

-(d) In-kind compensation paid to the Division of Highways may be disposed of if both of the following conditions are met:
+(c) In-kind compensation paid to the division may be disposed of if both of the following conditions are met:

-(1) The telecommunications facility received as in-kind payment has not been used within 10 years of it installation; and
+(1) The telecommunications facility received as in-kind payment has not been used within 10 years of its installation; and

-(2) The Commissioner of the Division of Highways determines that the Division does not have an immediately foreseeable need for the telecommunications facility.
+(2) The commissioner of the division determines that the division does not have an immediately foreseeable need for the telecommunications facility.

-(e) Upon determining that it is appropriate to dispose of the telecommunications facility, the Division shall determine its current fair market value.
-The Division shall offer the provider or providers who made the in-kind payment the option to purchase any telecommunications facility obtained from such provider.
-If the provider or providers do not purchase the telecommunications facility, it shall be offered for public auction in the same manner as the Division auctions excess rights-of-way.
+(d) Upon determining that it is appropriate to dispose of the telecommunications facility, the division shall determine its current fair market value.
+The division shall offer the provider or providers who made the in-kind payment the option to purchase any telecommunications facility obtained from such provider.
+If the provider or providers do not purchase the telecommunications facility, it shall be offered for public auction in the same manner as the division auctions excess rights-of-way.